What is Dyslexia?

 Everett Public Schools' Response

 The Science of Reading is a body of research collected over more than two decades which outlines how children learn to read and leverages the most impactful instructional practices.
-These include a focus on foundational reading skills such as Phonemic Awareness, Phonological Awareness, Letter Sound Knowledge, Rapid Automatized Naming (RAN), and word study.
+These include a focus on foundational reading skills such as Phonemic Awareness, Phonics, Fluency, Vocabulary, and Comprehension.

 In order to meet the requirements of the WA Dyslexia Law, Everett Public Schools (EPS) launched a comprehensive professional learning series on Science of Reading in December 2019.
 This included sessions for all stakeholders – principals, assistant principals, K-5 teachers, paraeducators, coaches and central office facilitators.
 Over the course of the 2020 school year, we implemented strategies and best practices to support foundational reading skills and word study.
 The same learning will be shared with newly hired teachers annually in the summer.